getsentry/sentry/src/sentry/replays/blueprints/api.md

 - Parameters

-  - timestamp (optional, number) - The timestamp which to render to for accessibility analysis.
+  - timestamp (optional, number) - A UNIX timestamp (seconds since epoch) marking the last moment to render a replay for accessibility analysis.

 Retrieve a collection of accessibility issues.